RISC-OS-Community/DME-Core/.github/PULL_REQUEST_TEMPLATE.md

   your pull request review if you would be so kind and compile it with your code submission an dyour Pull Request!
-  If you remove or skip this template, you'll make the Elders of RISC OS sad and the mighty King Arthur might rise his ARM against you!!!! you're warned :)
+  If you remove or skip this template, you'll make the Elders of RISC OS sad and the mighty King Arthur might raise his ARM against you!!!
+You have been warned :)

   Pull Request Requirements:
   * Please include tests to illustrate the problem this PR resolves.